Erlang Programming Introduction and Resources

 Erlang is a general-purpose programming language designed for building concurrent applications.

-Originally developed for telecommunication applications, it is a highly-scalable, functional language that is ideal for telecoms, web applications, distributed computing, instant messaging, ecommerce, and other services that require constant connection and need to handle simultaneous input from a large number of sources.
+Originally developed for telecommunication applications, it is a highly-scalable, functional language that is ideal for telecoms, web applications, distributed computing, instant messaging, e-commerce, and other services that require a constant connection and need to handle simultaneous input from a large number of sources.

 Some of the features that make Erlang attractive to modern programmers include: